 One of the ‘must have’ rums to keep on hand.
 Very similar to Hamilton which is also excellent.
 Side by side though the Lemon Heart has a bit more depth in it’s complexity.

 I have not had this legendary staple to making Tiki drinks for more than 25 years now.
-I finally found a bottle in Texas this morning.
+I finally found a bottle this morning.
 Since I have been spoiled by Plantation OFTD Overproof, I had to compare that one to this new arrival here.
 I poured about a half ounce each into their own Glencairn glass, which is how I like to test neat for side by side comparisons.
 The slightly weaker OFTD had so much burn that I had forgotten about that part.
 ALWAYS add at least one ice cube when comparing overproof rums.

 So what will I use this bottle of Lemon Hart 151 for?
 Adding to morning coffee sure beats wasting it as a Tiki Topper that it was designed for.
 Yes, it makes for an authentic Mai Tai, but why bother ruining an already perfect combination of a drink.